douhan-wicht/PhyloCalc/README.md

 ## Monday 11.11.2024 - Code Versioning

-The algorithm is located in phylocalc.py but can be accessed graphically by launching the phylocalcgui.py.
+The algorithm responsible for creating the `Tree` object and calculating the log-likelihood is located in `phylocalc.py`.
+It can be accessed easily through the graphical interface by running the `phylocalcgui.py` script.
+Additionally, the method for visualizing the tree using NetworkX is implemented in `tree_visualization.py` and is imported into the GUI.
+If the required packages are installed, the tree will be displayed in a pop-up window for the user.